• Skip to primary navigation

 3. Air frying the potatoes in a shallow tray insert in the air fryer basket, drizzled in oil (no parboiling/steaming stage).

-• WINNER! - Fluffy interior, crunchier skin.
-Not quite as crispy and crunchy as my oven roast potatoes, but a great swap when you're short on time.
+• WINNER! – Fluffy interior, crunchier skin.
+Not quite as crunchy as my oven roast potatoes, but still got a nice bit of crispness and a great swap when you’re short on time.

 Type of Air Fryer